-It’s the last day of the month.
-The dealer’s numbers are good, but one more deal would make it a record month.
-The loan application you’ve just received from them should sail through your loan origination process.
-The applicant’s credit scores, down payment, vehicle valuation match your credit policies.
-Income statement indicates financial stability.
-You verify employment by calling the number on the application.
-In a few minutes you structure a deal that works for you, the borrower, and the dealer.
+It’s the last day of the month at an auto dealer.
+While the dealer’s numbers are good, they would like one more deal to make it a record month.
+The loan application the lender just received from the dealer should just sail through the loan origination process.
+Everything looks good.
+The applicant’s credit scores, down payment, and vehicle valuation all match the lender’s credit policies.
+The income statement indicates that the applicant is financially stable.
+Employment is verified by calling the number given on the application.
+In a few minutes, a deal will be structured that will satisfy the lender’s criteria.
+The borrower will be happy, and the dealer will chalk up a new record sales month.

-Six months later, however, that loan becomes 60-days past due.
-A month later you declare it delinquent, and begin recovery proceedings.
-There was hidden evidence of risk in the application—employment verification fraud—but you never suspected it.
-With auto loan application fraud on the rise, how will you identify it and prevent it from affecting your portfolio?
+Six months later, however, that loan is now 60 days past due.
+A month after that, the lender declares it delinquent, and recovery proceedings begin.
+What happened?
+It turns out there was evidence of risk hidden in the application that the lender never suspected.
+This is what’s referred to as employment verification fraud, which is something that all auto lenders should be aware of.
+But with auto loan application fraud on the rise, how can lenders identify and prevent it from affecting their portfolio?

 Income Inflation and Employment Verification Fraud

-Intentional misrepresentation of information—income inflation and employment verification— are two of the most frequent schemes used by fraudsters.
+Inflating income and falsifying employment verification are two of the most frequent schemes used by fraudsters to intentionally misrepresent information on an auto loan application.
 Income misrepresentation is easy.
-Misstate your income on the application] and create (online) a falsified document to confirm it.
-Employment verification fraud requires a bit more effort and cost.
-Often a fraudster uses both schemes to obtain the loan, making the deception more difficult to detect.
+It just takes misstating income on the application and creating falsified documents, often from online sources.
+Employment verification fraud requires a bit more effort.
+Often, a fraudster uses both methods to obtain a loan, making this deception even more challenging to detect.

 How to Commit Employment Verification Fraud

-- Obtain letters of recommendation from fictitious current and former supervisors; and
+- Obtain letters of recommendation from fictitious current and former supervisors.

 - Get help in creating a resume that demonstrates a solid employment history.